 - Beta blocker overdose

 - Normal sinus rhythm

 LM is a 75-year-old female who presents with an EKG strip that reveals no P waves, a wide QRS complex, and a ventricular rate of 120 bpm.
-Which of the following would be an appropriate evaluation of the patient’s cardiac rhythm?
+Which of the following would be an appropriate evaluation of the client’s cardiac rhythm?